O’Reilly scores with 2 seconds left in OT, Blues beat Wild

 Sturm, who was recalled from the taxi squad prior to the contest, scored on a wrist shot from the faceoff dot late in the first period for a 1-0 lead.

-Hoffman, who has 11 goals, had been a healthy scratch in three of the last six games and had been a subject of trade rumors.
+Hoffman, who has 11 goals, had been a healthy scratch in three of the last six games and has been a subject of trade rumors.

+“Any time you can contribute and help the team get valuable points, it always feels good,” Hoffman said.

+Hoffman is not letting the rumors effect his game with the trade deadline looming on Monday.

 Minnesota left wing Kevin Fiala was held out of the lineup with an upper-body injury, He went off the ice during the pregame warmups.
 He’s second on the team with 14 goals.